yaniv-golan/ai-recipes/tools/README.md

 ./scripts/sync-tools.sh
 ```

-This script mirrors the GitHub Actions workflow that runs automatically when tool configurations change.
+This script works in conjunction with the GitHub Actions workflow that runs automatically when tool configurations change.